eliasj13/goodreads-scriptable-widget/README.md

 ## Questions

-**How do I change the maximum number of books shown on the widget?**
+**Q - How do I change the maximum number of books shown on the widget?**

 The default maximum books shown is 3.
 This means that there could be 3, 2, 1, or even 0 books shown on the widget, depending on how few books you’re currently reading.